diegonetto/generator-ionic/README.md

 grunt emulate:ios
 ```

-## Putting it all together
+## Initial Walkthrough
-Let's walk through an example workflow.
+To help you hit the ground running, let's walk through an example workflow together.
 We're assuming you've followed the [usage](https://github.com/diegonetto/generator-ionic#usage) directions and are inside your app's directory.

 We'll start by running our app in a browser so we can make a few changes.
 ```